kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 - submission outcome unknown and reconciliation required; and
 - Task expired while the native resource remains observable.

-A cancellation race must report whether cancellation was accepted, rejected, or still pending.
-Cross-operator partial effects must identify completed, failed, and unknown effects.
-This KEP does not promise distributed transactions.
+The Trainer adapter MUST report whether cancellation was accepted, rejected, or still pending.
+Cross-operator partial effects and distributed transaction semantics belong to a later extension profile.

 ## 10. Evidence, resources, and governance